 Qsymia and avanafil may also face challenges and competition from newly developed generic products.
 Under the U.S. Drug Price Competition and Patent Term Restoration Act of 1984, known as the Hatch-Waxman Act, newly approved drugs and indications may benefit from a statutory period of non-patent marketing exclusivity.
 The Hatch-Waxman Act stimulates competition by providing incentives to generic pharmaceutical manufacturers to introduce non-infringing forms of patented pharmaceutical products and to challenge patents on branded pharmaceutical products.
-If we are unsuccessful at challenging an abbreviated new drug application filed pursuant to the Hatch-Waxman Act, a generic version of Qsymia or avanafil may be launched, which would harm our business.
+If we are unsuccessful at challenging an Abbreviated New Drug Application, or ANDA, filed pursuant to the Hatch-Waxman Act, a generic version of Qsymia or avanafil may be launched, which would harm our business.